Prince25/StockAlertBot/README.md

         A browser window should open up.
 If it doesn't and the console says `Server started!`, go to: `http://localhost:3250/` in your browser.
     2. Enter the links of the items you want to track in the URLs tab.
     3. Go to Settings tab and change to your heart's content.
+        - Set how often you want to check the stores for given URLs and how much to space out the checks between items.
+It's not recommended to set it to 0 as you may be flagged as a bot.
+If you have 3 items (call them A, B, C) for Amazon and 2 items for Walmart (call them D, E) at 10 second interval spaced out at 2 seconds, for example, Items A and D will be checked first.
+2 seconds later, items B and E will be checked.
+2 seconds later, item C will be checked.
+The checks will start again in 8 seconds for Walmart and 10 seconds for Amazon.
         - If you want to use Proxies, turn it on and create a file called `proxies.txt` in the root directory and fill it with one proxy per line.
 See [proxies](#Proxies).
-        - If you have Amazon link(s), you will see a options to put delay between Amazon items and pick a region.
+        - If you have Amazon link(s), you will see an option to pick a region.
 Select a region if you want to only monitor items sold by Amazon and not third party sellers.
 If you want to use a particular seller or if your region is not in the list, select `Custom` and provide the merchant ID.
 See [Feedback and Support](#Feedback-and-Support) if you'd like to request a region.
         - If you have Target link(s), you will see additional options to put zip code and API Key.
 Only change the key if you get API key errors.
 Refer to the instructions in the following [section](#Via-Text-Editor).
     4. Configure notification options in Optional tab.
         - If you want notifications sent to Discord or Slack, expand WEBHOOKS and enter the URL(s) there.